anyfactor/JSON-Plaintext-to-SQL/README.md

 ## End Result

 I was able to convert the 16 gb JSON file to a manageable 1.5 gb SQLite3 db.
-Wit 4822371 rows.
+With 4822371 rows.

---
+---

 **Disclaimer**